motopress/another-mailchimp-widget/readme.txt

 * Bug fix: fixed the issue with html code when the form was incorrect after user subscription.

 = 1.3.3 =
-* Bug fix: increased MailChimp pagination limit to get more than 10 lists and interests
+* Bug fix: increased Mailchimp pagination limit to get more than 10 lists and interests

 = 1.3.2 =
 * Bug fix: Fixed output of custom notifications.